sddevelopment-be/penguin-pragmatic-patterns/docs/3_People_Skills/Articles/HOME.md

 but over the last few months I have come to learn a whole lot of intangibles.
-Some advice that was given to me in the past by more experienced former colleagues has started to make a lot more sense, and I felt the need to write it down and share some of the realisations, advice, and experiences I have had.
+Some advice that was given to me in the past by more experienced former colleagues has started to make a lot more sense, and I felt the need to write it down and share some realisations, advice, and experiences I have had.

 When I read stories or career advice for people in the technical sector on social media, I usually feel that way too much attention is given to technical excellence.